Naming the essential fishing gear list is tricky. The reason for this may be obvious to many of you but let’s go there, nonetheless.

 Another great tool for cleaning your catch is a small scrubbing brush.
 It needs to be able to fit inside the belly cavity.

-It is a truly wonderful tool for achieving a perfectly cleaned fish.
+It is a truly wonderful tool for achieving a perfectly clean fish.
 It’s essential for storing your catch if it’s a few hours away from refrigeration.

 Fishing Essentials Gear 8 – Resealable Plastic Bags